Hannah Arendt: Internment and escape (1940–1941)

 On 5 May 1940, in anticipation of the German invasion of France and the Low Countries that month, the military governor of Paris issued a proclamation ordering all "enemy aliens" between 17 and 55 who had come from Germany (predominantly Jews) to report separately for internment.
-The women were gathered together in the Vélodrome d'Hiver on 15 May, so Hannah Arendt's mother, being over 55, was allowed to stay in Paris.
+The women were gathered together in the Vélodrome d'Hiver on 15 May, so Hannah Arendt's mother, being older than 55, was allowed to stay in Paris.
 Arendt described the process of making refugees as "the new type of human being created by contemporary history ... put into concentration camps by their foes and into internment camps by their friends".
 The men, including Blücher, were sent to Camp Vernet in southern France, close to the Spanish border.
 Arendt and the other women were sent to Camp Gurs, to the west of Gurs, a week later.
 The camp had earlier been set up to accommodate refugees from Spain.
 On 22 June, France capitulated and signed the Compiègne armistice, dividing the country.
 Gurs was in the southern Vichy controlled section.
-Arendt describes how, "in the resulting chaos we succeeded in getting hold of liberation papers with which we were able to leave the camp", which she did with about 200 of the 7,000 women held there, about four weeks later.
+Arendt describes how, "in the resulting chaos we succeeded in getting hold of liberation papers with which we were able to leave the camp", which she did with approximately 200 of the 7,000 women held there, about four weeks later.
 There was no Résistance then, but she managed to walk and hitchhike north to Montauban, near Toulouse where she knew she would find help.

 Montauban had become an unofficial capital for former detainees, and Arendt's friend Lotta Sempell Klembort was staying there.
 Blücher's camp had been evacuated in the wake of the German advance, and he managed to escape from a forced march, making his way to Montauban, where the two of them led a fugitive life.
 Soon they were joined by Anne Mendelssohn and Arendt's mother.
-Escape from France was extremely difficult without official papers; their friend Walter Benjamin had taken his own life after being apprehended trying to escape to Spain.
-One of the best known illegal routes operated out of Marseilles, where Varian Fry, an American journalist, worked to raise funds, forge papers and bribe officials with Hiram Bingham, the American vice-consul there.
+Escape from France was extremely difficult without official papers; their friend Walter Benjamin had taken his own life, fearing that he would be apprehended trying to escape to Spain.
+One of the best-known illegal routes operated out of Marseille, where Varian Fry, an American journalist, worked to raise funds, forge papers, and bribe officials with Hiram Bingham, the American vice-consul there.

 Fry and Bingham secured exit papers and American visas for thousands, and with help from Günther Stern, Arendt, her husband, and her mother managed to secure the requisite permits to travel by train in January 1941 through Spain to Lisbon, Portugal, where they rented a flat at Rua da Sociedade Farmacêutica, 6b.
 They eventually secured passage to New York in May on the Companhia Colonial de Navegação's S/S Guiné II.
 A few months later, Fry's operations were shut down and the borders sealed.